• Level 2

 • Describe the correct actions to take during an asthma attack.

-This course is will be useful in care settings, schools, daycare etc.
+This course is will be useful in care settings, schools, daycare services etc.

 Who Should Attend the Asthma Training